connorswitala/digital-filtering/README.md

 This library contains the class "DIGITAL_FILTER" which was created to use digital filtering to seed inflow with velocity, temperature, and density fluctuations.
 The code is currently "complete" in the sense that everything is set up to create velocity fluctuations.
 There are currently data structures that are used that have no values attached to them (or test values added in).
 Once these are taken care of it should work fine.

 ## Directories
-1) "digital-filtering-c++" is the c++ directory for the class that has both a .hpp and .cpp file in a nested one called "df".
+1) "digital-filtering-c++" is the c++ directory for the DIGITAL_FILTERING class that has everything necessary to run digital filtering.
+Within it are three subdirectories and a makefile. 'df' contains the .cpp and .hpp file. 'pcg-cpp' contains the library that is used for random number generation. 'test' contains a test file for debugging called 'cpp-main.cpp' that should also show how the library is used.
+There is also a Makefile to build the program in c++
-2) "digital-filtering-fortran" is the fortran directory.
-The main module is in the nested "df" directory.
+2) "digital-filtering-fortran" is the fortran directory and contains the the DIGITAL_FILTERING module and types.
+Like above, containts a 'df' and 'test' directory along with a Makefile to build the Fortran files.
-3) "files" is where data files are stored.
-Currently, just the fluctuation file from Duan et all is there.
-This is also where mean profiles for the boundary layer flow will be store.
+3) "files" is where data files are stored for plots or files to be read in.
-4) "pcg-cpp" is the PCG library that is used for white noise random number generation.
-5) "programs" is where the build executables go (really just for test programs)
+4) "programs" is where the built executable files go for both Fortran and C++.
-6) "build" is where the built object files go.
+5) "build" is where the .o and .mod files go.
+There are separate directories for both C++ and Fortran build files.
-7) The c++ and fortran folders each have a "test" folder where I run test programs.
+6) There is a master Makefile that is used in the master directory to build both codes.
+7) us3d-user.f90 is an example Fortan code given to me by Graham B.

 ## Necessary inputs
 In its current state, it only takes structured grids with perfect quadrilaterals.
 When initializing the constructor you will need a number of things.
+These are taken in a a 'dc_config' type.

+First, create the configuration type in Fortran or C++.
+Here, it will be named 'config'.
+Then fill in:
-1) The inflow boundary layer height delta_i.
+1) The inflow boundary layer height: config.d_i
-2) The name of the grid file you want to read it.
-In the codes current state it should be a structured cartesian grid.
+2) The name of the grid file you want to read it (might end up being deprecated): config.grid_file
-3) The name of the file you use to grab velocity fluctuations in order to create the Reynolds stress tensor (RST) to scale the filtered fluctuations.
+3) The name of the file you use to grab velocity fluctuations in order to create the Reynolds stress tensor (RST) to scale the filtered fluctuations: config.vel_fluc_file
-4) An integer offset to skip 'n' number of header lines in said fluctuation file.
+4) An integer offset to skip 'n' number of header lines in said fluctuation file: config.vel_file_offset
-5) An integer to read in 'n' lines from said fluctuation file.
+5) An integer to read in 'n' lines from said fluctuation file: config.vel_file_N_values
-6) Freestream values for viscosity, density, and velocity.
+6) Freestream values for viscosity, density, and velocity: config.rho_e, .U_e, .mu_e
-7) Mean profiles for density, velocity, mach number, and temperature.
+7) Mean profiles for density, velocity, mach number, and temperature (not finished).

-Once the constructor is set up, a single function needs to be used, "filter(double dt_input)".
+Once the constructor is set up, a single function needs to be used, "filter(dt_input)".
 This function needs the timestep for the current CFD iteration to update the fluctuations appropriately.
-This function does everything necessaryto create all fluctuations.
+This function does everything necessary to create all fluctuations.
 The constructor runs a version of this to create fluctuations at the first time step, so it does not need to be called for the intial timestep.

 ## Current code issues: